spiermar/yakinaround.com/_posts/2015-01-28-the-rally-has-made-another-victim.md

 ---
 Well, not yet, but we found our third and (possibly) last team member!
 Neto Macedo, an amazing photographer from Montes Claros, Brazil.
 You can see some of Neto's work at [netomacedo.com](http://www.netomacedo.com/).

 I can't stress enough how happy we are with Neto's decision to join the team.
-We will be adventuring into amazing places, experiencing a multitude of cultures and having someone like Neto to help us capture every moment is really amazing!
+We will be adventuring into amazing places, experiencing a multitude of cultures and having someone like Neto help us capture every moment is really amazing!
+We hope this content will help inspiring even more people to take a chance and adventure in the world.
+There's so much of it out there!

-It's not just about being a talented photographer, but the fondness for traveling and the need for adventure, and it's not easy to find someone like that.
+Last but not least, it's not just about being a talented photographer, but also the fondness for traveling and the need for adventure.
+It's not easy to find someone like that.

 Welcome to the Team Neto!